NinVoido/spotify-vpn/doc/man-sections/link-options.rst

   supported in Linux and does nothing on other operating systems.

 --mode m
-  Set OpenVPN major mode.
-By default, OpenVPN runs in point-to-point mode (:code:`p2p`).
-OpenVPN 2.0 introduces a new mode (:code:`server`) which implements a multi-client server capability.
+  Set spotify major mode.
+By default, spotify runs in point-to-point mode (:code:`p2p`). spotify 2.0 introduces a new mode (:code:`server`) which implements a multi-client server capability.

 --mssfix args